HajarahM/facebook-marketplaces-recommendation-ranking-system/README.md

             p_bar.set_description(f"Epoch = {epoch+1}/{epochs}.
 Acc = {Accuracy}, Losses = {Losses}")
 ```
 ### Task 5 - Saving the weights whilst training
-Within the epoch training loop, I created a folder named 'model_evaluation' and within this programmatically created a time-stamed folder (date+hour) for each model by epoch number within a sub-folder called 'wesights'.
+Within the epoch training loop, I created a folder named 'model_evaluation' and within this programmatically created a time-stamed folder (date+hour) for each model by epoch number within a sub-folder called 'weights'.
 Due to the potential massive size of parameters, this folder was added to 'gitignore file.
 ```python
 #create dated directory and weights folder
         date_directory_path = create_date_directory('./model_evaluation')